toqasalem18-bot/Capstone-Project/README.md

 - **Event Management:** Users can create, edit, and delete their own life events.
 - **Timeline:** Users can view all users’ events in a shared timeline sorted by date.
 - **Commenting:** Users can comment on any event.
+- **Reactions:** Users can react to events with hearts, thumbs, or tada.
+- **Notifications:** Users get notified when someone comments or reacts to their events.
 - **Admin Controls:** Admins can remove inappropriate comments or manage users.
 - **My Events:** Each user has a “My Events” page showing their events.

 ---

 ## 🌟 Stretch Goals (Optional)
 - Write and run unit tests (TDD optional)
 - Add image or file uploads for events
 - Implement advanced queries, filters, or pagination